Weimax Wines & Spirits

 A Rosé was launched recently and this is a delightfully fresh basket of strawberries that's fairly dry, low alcohol, bright and crisp.

-It's not a complex wine...it's not intended to be a grand vin, but merely delicious.
+It's not a complex wine...it's not intended to be a grand vin, but intended for those who are not critical and looking for something inexpensive as a daily drinker.

 Currently in stock: